• gitlab.com

 Do I need a Manifold account or server?

-No. The app talks straight to your GitLab using a personal access token — there's no intermediary service.
+No. The app talks straight to your CI provider using a personal access token — there's no intermediary service.

 Are my tokens safe?